 Exchange voucher for cash

-Do you receive the prepaid card and only 50 € cash per month?
-If you need more cash, then let's exchange!
+Do you get the payment card and only 50 € cash per month?
+If you need more cash, then let's swap!

 2. Bring the voucher to an exchange point!